Can I grow plants for personal use?

 What if I have a history of drug or alcohol abuse?

 Addictions do not affect your ability to qualify for Minnesota’s Medical Cannabis Program.
-In fact, addictions are usually symptoms of an underlying (qualifying) medical condition like chronic pain or PTSD.

 Are CBD products sold in stores the same?